Characterizing Distances of Networks on the Tensor Manifold: Preliminaries

-where $\gamma(0)=\rho_0$ and $\gamma(1)=\rho_1$.
-Given this, we seek to exploit the Riemannian structure of the tensor space proposed by Pennec \cite{Pennec1} towards the network setting; most recently used in Diffusion Tensor Imaging \cite{Pennec2,Yogesh}.
-Here, authors utilize a result from differential geometry regarding geodesics for invariant metrics on affine symmetric spaces \cite{Affine1,Affine2} together with the Sylvester equation from control, to propose an affine invariant metric whereby the unique geodesic curve from point $\rho$ (and at the origin) on our network manifold with a tangent vector $\chi$ can be shown to be
+As highlighted, we seek to leverage Pennec \cite{Pennec1} framework towards the network setting.
+While this framework has popularized most recently in the field of DTI \cite{Pennec2,Yogesh}, the mechanics can be used to analyze network functionality with this note focusing on the computation of distances amongst such networks.
+In particular, the authors utilize a result from differential geometry regarding geodesics for invariant metrics on affine symmetric spaces \cite{Affine1} together with the Sylvester equation from control to propose an affine invariant metric whereby the unique geodesic curve from point $\rho$ (and at the origin) on our tensor (network) manifold with a tangent vector $\chi$ can be shown as